Ready to Cut the Cord? 12 Cost-Saving Alternatives to Cable

 12. SPORTS PASSES

-For some people, watching live sporting events has been one of the biggest barriers to completely canceling their cable subscriptions.
-But over the years, major sports leagues and entertainment venues have started to cater to the demands of cord-cutters.
 Now you can watch live, out-of-market Major League Baseball games on MLB.tv, hockey with the NHL GameCenter Live, and basketball with NBA League Pass.
 The NFL and DirecTV are now offering NFL Sunday Ticket to non-DirecTV customers, so more people can watch live, out-of-market NFL games every Sunday.
-You can even subscribe to the WWE Network for $10 a month for access to an extensive back catalog library and every new pay-per-view event.
+You can even subscribe to the WWE Network for $9.99 a month for access to an extensive back catalog library and every new pay-per-view event.